 New York City

 New York Live Arts commissions, produces, and presents innovative movement-based arts within its two rehearsal studios and large performance space in Chelsea, on the westside of Manhattan.
-They are known for their conceptual rigor, formal experimentation, and active engagement with the social, political, and cultural currents of our times.
+They are known for their conceptual rigor, formal experimentation, and active engagement with our times’ social, political, and cultural currents.

 • Logo of Ogden Museum of Southern Art